sublime93/node-red-contrib-better-ldap/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

 Better LDAP includes nodes which implement the [ldapjs][ldapjs] api.
 Some nodes have been simplified to help ease of use.
+Time has been taken to make sure that the only dependency is ldapjs.
+This does make the code a bit more complex but I feel it enables a better cleaner project.

 Install
 -------